These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 7 of 30All photos

-Skip smoothies sold at your local smoothie bar or fast food joint, as they're usually packed with belly-expanding sugars.
-Instead, toss these ingredients in the blender for a healthy meal on the go: 1 scoop of your favorite protein powder, 1 small handful of walnuts, 1-1.5 cups of blueberries, strawberries, peaches or bananas, a couple ice cubes, and 2 cups of water.
+Skip smoothies sold at your local smoothie bar or fast-food joint, as they're usually packed with tons of sugar.
+Instead, toss these ingredients in the blender for a healthy meal on the go: 1 scoop of your favorite protein powder; 1 small handful of walnuts; 1 cup of spinach or kale; 1 to 1 1/2 cups of blueberries, strawberries, peaches, or bananas; a couple ice cubes; and 2 cups of water.
 Blend until the ice is completely crushed.
+(We also have way more healthy smoothie recipes that are perfect for breakfast.)

 Day 8: Do a Bonus Abs Exercise